artsy/hokusai/README.md

 Tests for specific modules, TestClasses, or even methods can be run with `python -m unittest test.unit.test_module.TestClass.test_method`

-Set the `DEBUG=1` environemnt variable to print boto logging
+Set the `DEBUG=1` environment variable to print boto logging

 ## The Name